 Bass hate the very high temperatures and blazing sun they encounter in the summertime.
-So Bass will move deeper into the more shaded and cooler areas of the water.
+So Bass will move deeper into the more shaded and cooler water areas.

-During this time, bass are generally found around docks, piers, shallow flats shaded and covered with trees or lily pads.
+During this time, bass is generally found around docks, piers, and shallow flats shaded and covered with trees or lily pads.

 Bank fishing gives you an excellent opportunity to get much better positions and angles than you would have been able to with a boat.

-You want to target dense cover and fish as tight as you can to it.
+You want to target dense cover and fish as tight as you can.

 Find a shore with a close deep water drop-off, where you can access the deeper cooler waters without having to cast out too far.

 When the sun is at its lowest, summer mornings and evenings are a great time to use a topwater lure.
 Bass rise in the coolest part of the day to feed on crawdads and bluegills.